-My name is Zainab Aliyu (f.k.a. zai) ❊ like and I am a cultural worker living in occupied Lenapehoking.
-My work contextualizes the cybernetic and temporal entanglement embedded within societal dynamics to reveal that not only are all sociotechnological systems of control interconnected, but that we are all implicated through time.
-I often inquire, dream and experiment through built virtual environments, printed matter, archives, video, writing, installation and community-participatory (un)learning. more...
+My name is Zainab Aliyu (f.k.a. zai) ꩜ like and I am a cultural worker living in occupied Lenapehoking.
+My work is about the material affect of the "immaterial"; I contextualize the cybernetic and temporal entanglement embedded within societal dynamics to understand how all sociotechnological systems of control are interconnected, and how we are all implicated through time.
+I often dream, experiment and inquire through built virtual environments, printed matter, video, archives, writing, installation and community-participatory (un)learning. more...

-Collaborating with BUFU By Us For Us to create a platform called CLOUD9 (Collective Love on Ur Desktop) for sharing care, strategies, wisdom, sweetness, resources and love to support everyone affected by the coronavirus pandemic · [online] (May 2020 — ongoing)
+Collaborated with BUFU By Us For Us to create a platform called CLOUD9 (Collective Love on Ur Desktop) for sharing care, strategies, wisdom, sweetness, resources and love to support everyone affected by the coronavirus pandemic [internet] (March 2020 — May 2020)[...]

 A self-published people's dictionary on surveillance, racial capitalism and technology. during the summer of 2020, thirty students studied the critical theory of technology alongside each other, stewarded by American Artist and myself.
 Together, we created The Dictionary of Dark Matters, an assemblage of knowledge established within our mutual histories, comprised of poetry, prose, creative writing, personal history and illustration based on terms we have come across during our time together.
 The class and culminating publication gave us intentional time to tend to ourselves as we contend with this predatory state, to study the material while existing within the systems we are learning to name.